dyne/tinfoil/README.md

 Tinfoil provides a simple and powerful way to maintain browser configurations across profiles and even different browsers of the same family (right now only the `mozilla` and `chrome` families are supported).
 The way it works is by cascading configurations like `user.js` (basically the `about:config` settings) by applying some to all browsers of the same family, some to specific browsers and some to specific profile names.

+### Cascading configurations

-The configurations are stored both in system-wide and user-specific directories, where user specific configurations end up overriding the system-wide ones.
+Configurations are stored both in system-wide and user-specific directories, where user specific configurations end up overriding the system-wide ones.
 The locations where the configurations reside are:
  - `/usr/local/share/tinfoil/templates` (fallback defaults)
  - `/etc/tinfoil/templates` (system-wide defaults)
  - `~/.tinfoil/templates` (user defaults)